Armenian Brazilians: Geographic distribution

-The Armenian population in Brazil is estimated at approximately 40,000 people.
+The Armenian population in Brazil is estimated at 40,000 people.
 Armenians in Brazil are primarily concentrated in the southeastern region of the country, with the largest communities located in the state of São Paulo.
 Other significant populations reside in Rio de Janeiro, Brasília, and various other states.

 São Paulo is the principal center of the Armenian diaspora in Brazil.
 The city is home to multiple Armenian churches, including the St. Gregory the Illuminator Armenian Catholic Church, which became the official seat of the Armenian Catholic Apostolic Exarchate of Latin America in 2015.
 Armenian Apostolic, Evangelical, and Armenian Brotherhood churches are also present, particularly in the Bom Retiro district, a historic hub for Armenian settlers.